Summertime is just about here! That may mean a more relaxed schedule, longer days, weekend trips, and even some summer travel.

-Well, don’t despair!
+Don’t despair!
 You do not need to lose all of that progress you have made these past few months.

-Just like the DIY shows like to share a BEFORE and AFTER photo, I have some BEFORE, DURING, and AFTER tips for keeping your child’s sleep routine intact this summer.
+Just like the DIY shows like to share a “before” and “after” photo, I have some before, during, and after tips for keeping your child’s sleep routine intact this summer.

 Before you go on a family adventure this summer consider these travel tips:

-- Get well-rested before you leave.
+Get well-rested before you leave.
 Make sure your child is well-napped right before you head out and he will handle the changes with a little more ease.
 This goes for parents, too!

-He can be over-tired from the day before, from overstimulation from new people and surroundings, or not sleeping as well in a new place.
+He can be over-tired from the day before, from over-stimulation from new people and surroundings, or not sleeping as well in a new place.
 Tuning into his sleep cues and responding is essential to having a routine that’s flexible and adjusts to meet your family’s and your baby’s needs.

 If you have just successfully stopped nursing your child at night, give him the comfort and support he needs if he wakes up, but don’t go back to nursing him.
 Find some way of soothing your child that won’t create a new sleep crutch.

-- Right back to normal.
 When you get back home, get right back to your normal routine as quickly as possible with a small exception.
 I recommend keeping your first two days’ activities very light when returning home so that you have time to focus on re-establishing naps and your bedtime routine.

 Did you find this article helpful?
 Please share it with your friends by clicking below, or ask a question on The Sleep Lady Facebook page.